MdMaruf-22/DigitEyes/README.md

 # **DigitEyes**
 This Java software is designed to extract digits from handwritten images.
-It includes a simple user interface where users can select an image containing handwritten digits, and the software will display the extracted digits as output.
+It includes a simple user interface where users can select an image containing single handwritten digit, and the software will display the extracted digit as output.

 ## Features